amazon-ion/ion-docs/_books/ion-1-1/src/binary/values/timestamp.md

 Timestamps may be encoded using the short form if they meet all of the following conditions:

-The year is between 1970 and 2097.:: The year subfield is encoded as the number of years since 1970.
+- **The year is between 1970 and 2097.** The year subfield is encoded as the number of years since 1970.
 7 bits are dedicated to representing the biased year, allowing timestamps through the year 2097 to be encoded in this form.
-The local offset is either UTC, unknown, or falls between `-14:00` to `+14:00` and is divisible by 15 minutes.
+- **The local offset is either UTC, unknown, or falls between `-14:00` to `+14:00` and is divisible by 15 minutes.**
 7 bits are dedicated to representing the local offset as the number of quarter hours from -56 (that is: offset `-14:00`).
 The value `0b1111111` indicates an unknown offset.
 At the time of this writing (2024-08T), [all real-world offsets fall between `-12:00` and `+14:00` and are multiples of 15 minutes](https://en.wikipedia.org/wiki/List_of_UTC_offsets).
-The fractional seconds are a common precision.
-The timestamp's fractional second precision (if present) is either 3 digits (milliseconds), 6 digits (microseconds), or 9 digits (nanoseconds).
+- **The fractional seconds are a common precision.** The timestamp's fractional second precision (if present) is either 3 digits (milliseconds), 6 digits (microseconds), or 9 digits (nanoseconds).

 #### Opcodes by precision and offset